Nikolai Fyodorov (philosopher)

 Fyodorov advocated radical life extension, physical immortality and even resurrection of the dead, using scientific methods.

 He was called the "Socrates of Moscow."
-He was referred to with respect and admiration by L.N.
-Tolstoy, F.M.
-Dostoyevsky, V.S.
-Solovyov.
+He was referred to with respect and admiration by Leo Tolstoy, Fyodor Dostoevsky, and V. S. Solovyov.
+His ideas influenced a diverse group of people, from early rocket scientists like Konstantin Tsiolkovsky to artists and composers, including Alexander Scriabin.
 He dreamed of resurrecting people, not wanting to be reconciled to the death of even one person.
-With the help of science, he intended to gather scattered molecules and atoms to "put them into the bodies of the fathers.
+With the help of science, he intended to gather scattered molecules and atoms to "put them into the bodies of the fathers".

 Fyodorov gave science a place next to art and religion in the Common Task of uniting humanity, including the dead, who must in the future be reunited with the living.
+He held that "we can become immortal and godlike through rational efforts and that our moral obligation is to create a heaven to be shared by all who ever lived."

 Biography

-He was born on May 26 (June 7), 1829 in the village of Klyuchi, Tambov Province (now Sasovsky District, Ryazan Oblast, Russia).
-As the illegitimate son of Prince Pavel Ivanovich Gagarin (1798-1872) he received the surname of his godfather.
+He was born on 26 May (7 June) 1829 in the village of Klyuchi, Tambov Province (now Sasovsky District, Ryazan Oblast, Russia).
+As the illegitimate son of Prince Pavel Ivanovich Gagarin (1798–1872) he received the surname of his godfather.

 It is known that he also had an older brother, Alexander (with whom he was brought up and educated together until 1851) and three sisters.

-His mother was Elisaveta Ivanova, a woman of lower-class nobility.
+His mother was Elisaveta Ivanova Makarova, a woman from the minor Russian nobility.

 In 1836 he was admitted to the district school, in 1842 in the Tambov Men's Gymnasium, after which in 1849, he entered the cameral department of the Lyceum Richelieu in Odessa, where he studied for two years, then was forced to leave the Lyceum because of the death of his uncle Konstantin Ivanovich Gagarin, who paid the tuition fees.

 In 1854 he received a teacher's certificate in the Tambov gymnasium and was appointed teacher of history and geography at the Lipetsk district school.

 From October 1858 he taught at the Borovsky School in Tambov Province.
 Then he moved to Bogorodsk Moscow province and soon to Uglich Yaroslavl province, from where he went to Odoev, then to Bogoroditsk Tula province.

 From November 1866 to April 1869 N. F. Fedorov taught at Borovsky district school.
 At this time he became acquainted with Nikolai Pavlovich Peterson, one of the teachers at Leo Tolstoy's school in Yasnaya Polyana.
 Because of his acquaintance with Peterson, he was arrested in the Dmitry Karakozov case, but was released three weeks later.